Health-RI/The-FAIR-Metroline/pages/metroline_steps/select_identifier_scheme.md

 ### Step 9 - Ensure governance and infrastructure for persistence
 Identifier quality depends on stable services that guarantee resolution and long-term accessibility.
 Good governance protects identifiers from decay.
 * **Benefit.** Maintains trust and usability of identifiers across decades.
 * **How.** Establish or rely on stable services that guarantee identifier resolution and long-term accessibility.
-PID infrastructures such as [GUPrI](https://faircookbook.elixir-europe.org/content/recipes/infrastructure/gupri.html) help ensure persistent resolution and long-term stewardship.
+PID infrastructures such as [GUPRI](https://faircookbook.elixir-europe.org/content/recipes/infrastructure/gupri.html) (Globally Unique, Persistent, Resolvable Identifier) help ensure persistent resolution and long-term stewardship.
 Governance arrangements and technical infrastructure are usually managed at the institutional or community level rather than by individual researchers.
 To make governance concrete, consider questions such as:
   * Who is responsible for maintaining resolution if a system changes?
   * What happens to identifiers when a project ends?
   * Does your institution have a PID policy?